Master’s Degrees in Forest Sciences & Biology

 There are 11 colleges that offer a master’s degree in forest sciences and biology.
 Learn more about the most popular 11 below:

 University of Georgia tops the list of the most popular school in the U.S. for forest sciences and biology majors who are seeking their master's degree.
 Roughly 39,100 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,790 per year, while in-state graduate students, on average, pay $8,878 per year.
 During the most recent year for which we have data, 42 people received their master's degree in forest sciences and biology from UGA.
-Of these students, 45% were women and 17% were members of underrepresented racial-ethnic groups.
+Around 12% of these students were from an underrepresented racial-ethnic group, and 32% were women.

 University of Washington - Seattle Campus comes in at #2 on our list of the most popular colleges offering master's degrees in forest sciences and biology.
 Each year, around 48,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,524 per year, while in-state graduate students, on average, pay $17,514 per year.
+The average in-state tuition for full-time undergraduates is $11,189 per year, while in-state graduate students, on average, pay $17,004 per year.
 During the most recent year for which we have data, 16 people received their master's degree in forest sciences and biology from UW Seattle.
-About 78% of this group were women, and 11% were students from an underrepresented racial-ethnic group.
+Of these students, 56% were women and 13% were members of underrepresented racial-ethnic groups.

 The 3rd most popular school in the country for forest sciences and biology majors who are seeking their master's degree is Purdue University - Main Campus.
 Roughly 46,600 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,718 per year, while in-state graduate students, on average, pay $9,718 per year.
 During the most recent year for which we have data, 14 people received their master's degree in forest sciences and biology from Purdue.
-About 46% of this group were women, and 15% were students from an underrepresented racial-ethnic group.
+Of these students, 58% were women and 25% were members of underrepresented racial-ethnic groups.

 The 4th most popular school in the country for forest sciences and biology majors who are seeking their master's degree is Mississippi State University.
 Each year, around 22,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,665 per year, while in-state graduate students, on average, pay $9,665 per year.
+The average in-state tuition for full-time undergraduates is $9,248 per year, while in-state graduate students, on average, pay $9,398 per year.
 During the most recent year for which we have data, 9 people received their master's degree in forest sciences and biology from Mississippi State.
-About 45% of this group were women, and 5% were students from an underrepresented racial-ethnic group.

 Explore Major by State